camunda/camunda-docs/docs/product-manuals/clients/build-your-own-client.md

 title: Build your own client
 ---

-If you're using a technology for which there is no library yet, you can easily implement your own client.
+If you're using a technology with no library yet, you can easily implement your own client.

-See these two blog posts about creating a client:
+See the following two blog posts about creating a client:

 - [Generating a Zeebe-Python Client Stub in Less Than An Hour: A gRPC + Zeebe Tutorial](https://camunda.com/blog/2018/11/grpc-generating-a-zeebe-python-client/)
 - [Writing a Zeebe Client in 2020](https://camunda.com/blog/2020/06/zeebe-client-2020/)